angad-singh15/My-Website/README.md

 # My-Website
-Personal website with link to my Git Repos and LinkedIn
+Personal website with links to my Git Repos and LinkedIn account